sebastianPsm/orc/README.md

 ## Parts

 - The needed electronic parts can be found in the parts_list directory.
 Currently theres only one parts list for Reichelt Elektronik available.
-- Moreinformation about the first version of the housing will be uploaded soon
+- More information about the first version of the housing will be uploaded soon

 ## Wiring